 The Coventry and Warwickshire Business Rates Pool was created on 1 April 2013 with seven member authorities: Warwickshire County Council, the five District and Borough Councils within Warwickshire and Coventry City Council.
 Warwickshire County Council is the lead authority for the pool and there is an agreed memorandum of understanding in place that determines how the Pool's resources are allocated.
+As lead authority for the pool, Warwickshire County Council undertakes a number of responsibilities, including completing all formal returns to Central Government on behalf of the pool members, manage the resources of the pool in accordance with the MoU, administer the schedule of payments between Pool members in respect of all financial transactions that form part of the Pool's resource.

 Under the agreement any surplus generated by the pool, will be shared between pool members.
-We have accounted for our share of the current surplus in the CIES and the pool surplus is held in our reserves until such times as it is distributed (note 7).
+We have accounted for our share of the current surplus in the CIES and the pool surplus is held in our reserves until such times as it is distributed.
+At 31st March 2024, the pool surplus held was £1.9 million (£2.8 million at 31st March 2023).
+This is held in Note 7 within the line "External Commitments Reserves".